sunfounder/piarm/docs/source/ezblock/remote_control_ez.rst

 Electromagnet - Remote Control
 --------------------------------------

-Create a new project and write code for it so that we can control the :ref:`Electromagnet` while controlling the arm.
+Create a new project and write code for it so that we can control the :ref:`electro` while controlling the arm.

 **Step 1**

-Import [arm_control] library, if you have not created this library before, please refer to: :ref:`Create a Library`.
+Import [arm_control] library, if you have not created this library before, please refer to: :ref:`ezb_create_library`.

 .. image:: img/remote12.png